paketo-buildpacks/rfcs/text/go/0001-go-bom.md

    on the target module's dependencies.
 3. `bin`: Offers support of generating rudimentary SBOMs from binaries built with Go modules.

 Of these, we are only interested in `app`.
+There are a few reasons why `mod` and `bin` are not suitable:

+* The buildpacks do not currently support building modules without an associated executable (i.e. libraries) which is the primary use-case for `mod`.
+* The BOM produced by the `mod` command contains less information than the BOM produced by the `app` command.
+(e.g. the `mod` command does not include license info, or detailed info for each file).
+* The `mod` command does not respect flags provided to the `go build` process at build time e.g. `CGO_ENABLED`, `GOFLAGS`.
-The buildpacks do not currently support building modules, or libraries, which is the primary use-case for `mod`.
-The `bin` command is for pre-built executables, which is unnecessary for the buildpack as it has access to the source code.
-The BOM created by the `bin` command also contains less information than the one created via the `app` command.
+* The `bin` command is for pre-built executables, which is unnecessary for the buildpack as it has access to the source code
+* The `bin` command produces less detailed output than `app` as it does utilize the source code if it is present.

 The output BOM contains the following fields for each module: